CatUnderTheLeaf/rosRoboCar/README.md

      - [ ] Traditional Computer Vision approach
         - [x] get matrices for transformation into 'top-view'
         - [x] make a binary treshold
-        - [x] with a sliding window get points of lanes
+        - [ ] with a sliding window get points of lanes, make it faster then 25 Hz
         - [ ] lanes are not always seen in the image
         - [x] fit polynomials
         - [x] draw a filled polygon